Table of Contents_

-As the predecessor to the Bose Soundlink Color ii, there’s certainly a number of things that you won’t find with the Soundlink Color, but all in all, its 8 hour battery life, advanced bluetooth technology and great sound make it a force to be reckoned with.
+As the predecessor to the Bose Soundlink Color II, there’re certainly some things that you won’t find with the Soundlink Color, but all in all, its 8-hour battery life, advanced Bluetooth technology, and great sound make it a force to be reckoned with.
 Read about the Bose Soundlink Color II review to learn more about the older model.

-The Soundlink Color Bluetooth speaker has one of the most advanced bluetooth pairing capabilities that you’ll find for portable bluetooth speakers of its size and category.
-The speaker is able to remember up to 8 devices that it was previously paired with, and connect to at least two at once.
-Playback is only possible from one connection, but switching between devices is all the more easier thanks to its advanced capabilities.
-Its little voice prompts also let you know which device it’s connecting to, as well as the status of the connection – you won’t get this even with the jbl charge 4.
+The Soundlink Color Bluetooth speaker has one of the most advanced Bluetooth pairing capabilities that you’ll find for portable Bluetooth speakers of its size and category.
+The speaker can remember up to 8 devices that it was previously paired with, and connect to at least two at once.
+Playback is only possible from one connection, but switching between devices is easier thanks to its advanced capabilities.
+Its little voice prompts also let you know which device it’s connecting to, as well as the status of the connection – you won’t get this even with the JBL Charge 4.
 In terms of sound quality, the Soundlink Color Bluetooth speaker is also well ahead of its competition.
-It produces great sounding lows, clear mids and crisp highs, and does all that without breaking a sweat.
+It produces great-sounding lows, clear mids, and crisp highs, and does all that without breaking a sweat.

-As far as design goes, the Soundlink Color Bluetooth speaker succeeds at packing so many features inside such a small sized speaker and still keep it looking good – almost as good as the oontz angle 3 bluetooth speaker.
+As far as design goes, the Soundlink Color Bluetooth speaker succeeds at packing so many features inside such a small-sized speaker and still keeping it looking good – almost as good as the oontz angle 3 Bluetooth speaker.
 The Bose speaker weighs around 1.25 pounds so it’s easy to carry around, and has a rubberized panel on its top side where you’ll find 6 buttons.
-You can choose to have it in either black, red, white, mint or blue depending on your color taste, though you will have to find your own case to be able to carry it in because it doesn’t come with one.
+You can choose to have it in either black, red, white, mint, or blue depending on your color taste, though you will have to find your own case to be able to carry it in because it doesn’t come with one.
 Other than that, the speaker also features its audio inputs and USB ports on the back, and includes a wall charger coupled with a micro USB cable inside its packaging.
 For a Bose speaker with a retro look that will easily be an ice-breaker with your friends, check out our Bose Soundlink 3 review.

-Despite not being water resistant like the Bose Soundlink Color ii bluetooth speaker, the Color Bluetooth Speaker is still great for outdoor listening, and has a rubberized strip wrapped around it to make it easier to hold and protect it from impact damage when dropped.
-If you want to have even more control over this speaker, you might want to consider downloading the Bose connect app on your iOS or Android device.
+Despite not being water-resistant like the Bose Soundlink Color 2 Bluetooth speaker, the Color Bluetooth Speaker is still great for outdoor listening, and has a rubberized strip wrapped around it to make it easier to hold and protect it from impact damage when dropped.
+If you want to have even more control over this speaker, you might want to consider downloading the Bose Connect app on your iOS or Android device.
 This allows for more hands-free handling of the speaker.
 Also, some people would find it quite difficult to spend over $100 for such a small speaker when there are much larger alternatives for that price range, but if you value high sound quality over anything else, then this should be your pick.

 Whenever we review Bose products, the one thing always comes out is the consistent focus on sound performance.
 Bose always keeps a sharp focus on this, and this is why their products are charged slightly higher than you would expect.